clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 constraint.
 Constraints with deferred or map-shaped members are stored as `{:op :and :specs [..]}` in `:args`, joining the existing spec operator family (`:rest`, `:keys`).
-The specs vector is insertion ordered with record-time dedup, for deterministic cache output and resolved in the linters phase by `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, intersect the contributions.
-This mirrors how deferred return tags already resolve via `resolve-arg-type`.
+The specs vector is insertion ordered with record-time dedup, for deterministic output.
+When the cache is synced, `types/resolve-inferred-arg-types` resolves each `{:op :and}` entry to a concrete spec via `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, intersect the contributions.
+This is the twin of `resolve-return-types`, which flattens deferred `{:call ..}` return tags in the same `update-defs` walk, and it keeps an invariant: the cached `:args`/`:ret` vocabulary is plain tags plus `:rest` and `:keys`, so older versions read caches written by newer ones.
+An earlier revision resolved lazily in the linters phase, which leaked `{:op :and}` into the cache and made older binaries warn "No matching clause: :and" per affected call.
+The spec op dispatch in `lint-arg-types` now also skips unknown ops instead of throwing, so future vocabulary extensions degrade to unchecked args.

-The deferred shape is plain data and round-trips through the transit cache: linting a single file against a warm cache still resolves cross-namespace chains.
-This is the editor scenario.
+Cross-namespace chains still resolve when linting a single file against a warm cache, the editor scenario: the callee's cached spec is already concrete, the caller's deferred constraint resolves against it at sync time.
+A cached spec is a snapshot, it updates when its own namespace is relinted, same staleness contract as cached return types and arities.

 ## Performance